seosgithub/flok/docs/kernel_api.md

 ##Networking
   * `get_req(owner_tp, url, params, callback)` - Request some RESTFUL get request.
 The callback receives `(info)` with a data payload.
 Will retry until successful, will never fail.
 The request will be abandoned if the owner object no longer exists.

+##Controllers
+  * `_embed(vc_name, sp, context)` - Embed a view controller in a surface-pointer.
+Following the rules of the ui device, embedded to a sp of 0 is the master root view.

 ##Things that are compiled into the kernel from user given data
 `MODS` - A list of modules that was specified in `./app/drivers/$PLATFORM/config.yml` `PLATFORM` - The platform that this kernel was compiled with